bumbeng/thumbnail-with-background-remover-S3D/README.md

 - follow this instructions, its the original code without removing background: https://github.com/fabiorinaldus399/gcode-tumbnail-generator-for-Simplify3D

-- add my StlToImg.py file to your folder
+- add my StlToImg.py file to your folder (only windows)
 - install rembg with command in cmd: pip install rembg